- Link to Home page

 Impact & Future Goals

 Anna’s impact has already been recognised, with Vistry nominating her for the Woman of the Future award at the Women in Property Awards in 2024.
 The nomination reflects the meaningful contribution she makes through her work — from identifying land opportunities to helping shape new communities and supporting the UK’s need for more affordable homes.
-Her role requires a careful balance of commercial awareness, sustainability, collaboration and longterm thinking, all of which underpin the developments she helps bring forward.
+Her role requires a careful balance of commercial awareness, sustainability, collaboration and long term thinking, all of which underpin the developments she helps bring forward.

 She works closely with landowners, consultants, solicitors and local authorities, ensuring that each site is viable, deliverable and aligned to community needs.
 It’s a role that blends strategy, communication and creativity — and one she finds both challenging and meaningful.